thaitype/data-viewer/README.md

 ### **Create a New Instance**

-Rarely needed, but you can create a new instance.
+You can create a new instance.

 ```ts
 import { DataViewer } from '@thaitype/data-viewer-server';